tomas-pacheco/tomas-pacheco/README.md

 ### Hi there 👋

 My name is Tomás Pacheco!
 I'm currently a Master in Economics' student at Universidad de San Andrés.
-You can reach me at [tpacheco[at]udesa.edu.ar](mailto:tpacheco@udesa.edu.ar)
+You can reach me at [tpacheco[at]udesa.edu.ar](mailto:tpacheco@udesa.edu.ar).
+Here you can find some of my work.

+## CODING

 <!--
 **tomas-pacheco/tomas-pacheco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.